psve/cryptagraph/README.md

 Approximation: (000000000000000000000a0000000000,00000000000000000080000000800080) [66232114, -58.69704433392103]
 Approximation: (000000000000000000000a0000000000,00000000000000008000000080008000) [66232114, -58.69704433392103]
 ```
 We first see a graph generation stage, in which a graph representing linear trails is generated.
 Then, this graph is searched in order to find good linear approximations.
 The input and output masks for the 20 best approximations found are output, as well as the number of linear trails and the ELP for each approximation. *cryptagraph* tells us that it found a total of 253209895592119 (2<sup>47.85</sup>) trails across 22794018 approximations in just 10 seconds.
-For the best approximation, we found 86698690 trails for a total ELP of 2<sup>58.53</sup>.
+For the best approximation, we found 86698690 trails for a total ELP of 2<sup>-58.53</sup>.

-If we next want to take a closer look at the key-dependent correlation distribution of these approximations, we need to first add the `--mask_out` option to the above call.
+If we next want to take a closer look at the key-dependent correlation distribution of these approximations, we first need to add the `--mask_out` option to the above call.
 Say we use the command
 ```
 cryptagraph search --type linear --cipher present --rounds 22 --patterns 900 --anchors 0 --mask_out present
 ```